RushaliDupally/itemis/README.md

 # Techologies Used
 Java 11

+# Libraries Used
+Math

 # Assumptions Made
 1. Input will be entered in the following format '(Quantity) (item) at (price).'
 2. If any item is imported, it should have the word imported in them.
 3. If any category is to be exempted, then that should be added in the EXEMPTED_CATEGORY_LIST list present in constants.java class of com.itemis.code.challenge.generic.functionalities package and the respective entry should be put in the ITEM_CATEGORY_MAP map.

 # Validations Handled
-1. Enterd value is null
+1. Entered value is null
 2. Entered value is empty
 3. Entered value is not in the format mentioned.
 4. Quantity is Negative.